 If you are looking for the most tradition, we would recommend opening and closing weekends.
 There are two parades opening weekend (One on Saturday and one on Sunday) and then closing night.
 Each tent has their own tradition for the occasion that you cannot experience any other night of the festival.

-Many people hear about Hofbräu and think they must go to that tent.
+Many people recognize the name Hofbräu and think they must go to that tent.
 Truthfully there is no best tent.
 All of the tents have a unique aspect about them but none of them are any better than the others.
 Locals prefer the less known tents while college kids like the Hofbräu.
 No matter what tent you are in your going to have the time of your life.
 Just don’t drink too much and take some pictures so you remember it!

 While beer will be occupying just about every inch of the 420,000 square foot Oktoberfest grounds, there are some wine and champagne options at just about every tent – just ask.